 Never restrict yourself.

-This is very true in designing user interface.
-You reach towards the best approach after trying many interim ideas and options.
+This is very true in designing user interfaces.
+You reach the best approach after trying many interim ideas and options.
 These interim options help you to learn a lot and make you an expert in your field.

 #12.
 Make Understandable Design